The Westin Excelsior Rome: In popular culture

+Over the years the hotel has hosted a number of notable guests and has appeared in multiple films.

+Film history

-The hotel hosted the cast and crew of Ben-Hur in 1959.
+The hotel hosted the cast and crew of Ben-Hur during filming in 1958.
 La Dolce Vita was filmed around the hotel in 1960 and Two Weeks in Another Town was filmed in the hotel in 1962.
 Portions of the 1983 miniseries The Winds of War were filmed in the hotel, as was a scene in the 2009 period musical Nine.
 In the 1973 film The Exorcist, Chris MacNeil (played by Ellen Burstyn) can be heard asking to be connected to the Hotel Excelsior in Rome when she is trying to reach Regan's (played by Linda Blair) father.

-On March 3, 1994, singer Kurt Cobain overdosed in one of the hotel suites.